 If you're considering a personal loan, use the loan calculator below to ensure the monthly payments fit into your budget.

 It’s convenient to borrow money from your healthcare provider, so go ahead and take a look at their offer.
 However, you must acknowledge that the provider may have a conflict of interest.
 For starters, that provider gets paid with the loan proceeds—they're giving you a loan that they know will be used to pay for their services.
 Furthermore, some providers (though not necessarily yours) may receive additional compensation from lenders for promoting loan products.

 If you have significant equity in your home, you might be able to use it as a resource.
 Second mortgages help you get a low-interest rate, but they are far from ideal.
 Tapping your home equity means you risk losing your home in foreclosure if you can’t make payments.
 You might also need to pay closing costs to borrow, although home equity lines of credit (HELOCs) could be affordable.

 For small expenses or charges that you can pay off quickly, credit cards are also an option.
 But interest rates are typically high on credit cards—especially if you have bad credit.
 With high rates, it’s hard to get out of debt, and you effectively pay much more for your fertility treatments.

 Alternatives to IVF Loans

-Lenders are eager to give you money, and we’ll discuss IVF financing below.
-But borrowing might not be the best option for your family.
+Lenders are eager to give you money, but borrowing might not be the best option for your family.
 If you’re already short on funds, a debt burden only makes things harder for your family.
 Some lenders allow you to take on six-figure debts, and repayment will weigh you down unless you have (and keep) a high income.